Bananas in pyjamas* are coming down the stairs.

 I’ve just realised the passive nature of the teddy bears themselves leaves them in a threatening and vulnerable position once the bananas have successfully managed climbing down.
 This is well worthy of a follow-up column.

-If a woman can marry the Eiffel Tower legally (as happened this week) and Theresa May can openly call for for independent General Election candidates to be subjected to the ducking stool rather than public debate on the hustings (or maybe Hastings) then we’re not too far away from the debauched dribblings of the Marquis de Sade’s 120 Days of Sodom.
+If a woman can marry the Eiffel Tower legally (as happened this week) and Theresa May can openly express support for castration of the poor then we’re not too far away from the debauched dribblings of the Marquis de Sade’s 120 Days of Sodom being remade as a reality TV show.

 I admit to reading this text at 15 expecting some kind of sexual titilation or insight into the mindset of those who have followed his creed.

-Instead, I found- as a juvenile reader of smut- that James Herbert was much classier with a possible jerk-off quality in the two-page scene described, so long as you didn’t turn over to read the next bit where giant, intelligent and mutated rats burst in through the windows and somewhat spoil the ambience.
+Instead, I found- as a juvenile reader of smut- that James Herbert was much classier with a possible jerk-off quality in the two-page scene described, so long as you didn’t turn over to read the next bit where giant, intelligent and mutated rats burst in through the windows and ate people’s faces off, somewhat spoiling the ambience.

 Anyway, the teddy bear thing.
 I could probably claim it’s some new gender (for bananas anyway and maybe they themselves are sick of the phallic references) and get a HuffPost guest writer slot.